 At the beginning of Year 11, it’s important to make sure that your teen is doing the courses that will lead them to where they want to go.
 If there are any doubts, make sure they see a career or course adviser as soon as possible.
 Check if they want you to attend this meeting for support, but make sure you let them lead the conversation.

 Learn from the past

 Successful people spend time reflecting on their past performance in order to find ways to improve.
 Before Year 11 gets into full swing, encourage your teen to do this, using these questions as a guide:

 - How well did I work in Year 10?

 - How do I think Year 11 will differ from earlier years?

-- What things helped me do well before?
-How can I keep doing those?
+- What things helped me do well in the past?
+How can I keep doing these things?